Last Updated on September 15, 2023

 Read More: How to Reach High Shoals Falls in South Mountains State Park

-Chimney Rock Brewing (Chimney Rock and Mars Hill)
+Chimney Rock Brewing (Chimney Rock)

 Whether you’re hiking Chimney Rock State Park or happen to be in the Chimney Rock area, local beers and food at Chimney Rock Brewing are a great way to enjoy your day.